AlanYZWu/daily-pennsylvanian-basic-scraper/README.md

 4. Run the python script `script.py` to scrape data
 5. Commit any updated data files to the Git repository

+## Updates by Alan Wu
+I retooled scrape_data_point to scrape upload times of Under The Button "news" stories.
+The time upload time stamps are stored in a JSON file as a list. scrape_data_point scrapes every single time stamp on the page, even if they've been scraped before.
+To make sure duplicates didn't wind up in the JSON file, I checked each scraped time stamp with the ones already stored in the JSON file.

+I also added an additional function called extract_list.
+The time stamps are stored in the JSON file as a list because it includes the time stamp and the time at which the time stamp was added to the JSON file.
+Lists are considered unhashable so the time stamp needs to be extracted from the list to be checked against the added time stamps.
 ## Scheduling

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run: